Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 Should you decide to proceed, your Paragard IUD lawyers will start the process of collecting evidence.
 This could include witness testimony from your doctor and specialists, as well as medical bills, receipts, and insurance documents.

-In the event your claim is one of the Paragard IUD cases used as a bellwether trial, your attorney may need to consult with experts to build a strong case proving your injuries were caused by the Paragard device.
+In the event your claim is one of the Paragard IUD device cases used as a bellwether trial, your attorney may need to consult with experts to build a strong case proving your injuries were caused by the Paragard device.

 It is important to have an idea of how much you’ve lost financially as a result of being injured by a Paragard IUD.
 This can mean totaling up the loss of work hours, the total amount of medical bills associated with the Paragard IUD and its complications, and any other expenses.
 This can give you a better idea of what would constitute a fair settlement.